amrnet/amrnet/docs/source/usage.rst

 **Abbreviations**

-- **MDR**: multi-drug resistant (resistant to ampicillin, chloramphenicol, and trimethoprim-sulfamethoxazole)
+- **MDR**: multidrug resistant (resistant to ampicillin, chloramphenicol, and trimethoprim-sulfamethoxazole)
 - **XDR**: extensively drug resistant (MDR plus resistant to ciprofloxacin and ceftriaxone)
 - **Ciprofloxacin NS**: ciprofloxacin non-susceptible (MIC >=0.06 mg/L, due to presence of one or more *qnr* genes or mutations in *gyrA/parC/gyrB*)
 - **Ciprofloxacin R**: ciprofloxacin resistant (MIC >=0.5 mg/L, due to presence of multiple mutations and/or genes)